 We will protect personal information through the use of security safeguards appropriate to the sensitivity of the information.

 7.1 We will use appropriate security measures to protect personal information against such risks as loss or theft, unauthorized access, disclosure, copying, use, modification or destruction, regardless of the format in which it is held.

 7.2 We will protect personal information disclosed to third parties by contractual or other means stipulating the purposes for which it is to be used and the necessity to provide a comparable level of protection.

 Principle 8 – Openness Concerning Policies and Procedures

 We will make readily available to our constituents, donors, sponsors, volunteers and other stakeholders specific information about our policies and procedures relating to our management of personal information.

 Principle 9 – Access to Personal Information

-We will inform an individual of the existence, use and disclosure of his or her personal information upon request, and will give the individual access to that information.
-An individual will be able to challenge the accuracy and completeness of the information and request to have it amended as appropriate.
+We will inform an individual of the existence, use and disclosure of their personal information upon request, and will give the individual access to that information.
+An individual will be able to challenge the accuracy and completeness of the information and request to have it amended, as appropriate.

 9.1 Upon request, we will provide a constituent, donor, sponsor, volunteer or other stakeholder with a reasonable opportunity to review the personal information in the individual’s file.
 Personal information will be provided in an understandable form within a reasonable time and at minimal or no cost to the individual.